abhiagar2019/GA-Capstone-Medicare_Claims/README.md

 ### Background
 Overall 20% of the sickest patients consume 80% of the healthcare resources, be it cost or resource occupancy.
 Being able to predict the outcome (usually poor outcome) of a patient early-on can not only help in taking pre-emptive efforts to manage the condition but also help in managing the workload of the healthcare system thereby reducing cost and enhancing quality of life.

 ### <i> Can the insurer with only limited medical information such as disease diagnosis code, billing for the equipments, services & drugs from medical claims be able to predict the poor outcome of its clients.
-This project is an attempt to predict this.</i>
+I am attemting to predict this in this project.</i>

 <img src=images/health_insurance.jpg width="265" height="200">